-Serena Williams breaks 3-year title drought at ASB Classic
+‘It feels good’: Serena Williams ends 3-year title drought

 “I played an incredible opponent today in Jessica and, honestly, it was a great match and I couldn’t have played anyone better in the final.”

+U.S. President Donald Trump tweeted: “Congratulations to @serenawilliams on another big win.
+She is a great player and an even greater person.
+Our members in Virginia (Tennis) will never forget you!”

+Williams was with Trump at the 2015 opening of the Trump Tennis Center.

-The last three years have been challenging for Williams as she juggled to competing demands of tennis and motherhood.
+The last three years have been challenging for Williams as she juggled competing demands of tennis and motherhood.
 But she seemed to turn a corner during a demanding week in which she played both doubles and singles, turning out on all seven days of the tournament.

-She was frequently behind in her matches but showed typical determination to fight her way to the final and overcome Pegula, who ousted former World No. 1 Caroline Wozniacki in the semifinals.
+She was frequently behind in her matches but showed typical determination to fight her way to the final and overcome Pegula, who ousted former top-ranked Caroline Wozniacki in the semifinals.

 Pegula has been on a steady climb up the rankings since overcoming a serious knee injury two years ago.
-The daughter of Buffalo Bills owners Terry and Kim Pegula, she won her maiden WTA title in 2019 and appeared to be a star on the rise in all her matches in Auckland.
+The daughter of Buffalo Bills owners Terry and Kim Pegula, she won her first WTA title in 2019 and appeared to be a star on the rise in all her matches in Auckland.

 Pegula broke Williams in the opening game and was dominant for the first half of the first set, moving Williams around to open up the court for her punishing passing shots.
 She also chased down everything, making returns that Williams thought out of her reach.

 But Williams visibly called on herself to lift near the middle of the set, breaking to level at 3-3.
-She then held serve to love and broke Pegula for 5-3, serving out the first set in 51 minutes.
+She then held serve to love and broke Pegula for 5-3, serving out the first set.

 Williams broke Pegula to love in the third game of the second set as she steadily began to dominate.
-She had three match points on Pegula’s serve before clinching the match on serve in just over 90 minutes.
+She had three match points on Pegula’s serve before clinching the match on serve.

-“It definitely feels good,” Williams said.
-“It feels that I was definitely improving as the week went on.”
+“It feels that I was definitely improving as the week went on,” William said.

+Williams might have had two titles on the same day but she and long-time friend, first-time doubles partner Caroline Wozniacki were beaten 6-4, 6-4 by Americans Taylor Townsend and Asia Muhammad in the doubles final.

+Wozniacki was playing her second-to-last tournament before retirement — the Australian Open will be her last — and she fulfilled a long-held ambition in Auckland to team with Williams in doubles.

 More AP Tennis: https://www.apnews.com/apf-Tennis and https://twitter.com/AP_Sports